Faculty/Staff Disability Management

 - Injury occurs and medical treatment is obtained.

-- Within 24 hours of knowledge of injury, the supervisor or manager must report the injury or illness through the online Employer's Fist Report (EFR) system.
+- Within 24 hours of knowledge of injury, the supervisor or manager must report the injury or illness through the online Injury and Illness Reporting Tool (IIR).

 - Disability Management notifies the University's third-party Administrator, Sedgwick, of this incident.

 - Sedgwick contacts the injured employee, employee’s supervisor, and employee’s treating physician.
-Claims are accepted, denied, or delayed.
 An initial decision is usually made within the first 14 days.
 If there are questions regarding compensability, Sedgwick will send a “Delay" notice to the injured worker and proceed with a claims investigation.
-Disability Management will keep the department informed as to the status of the claim.

 - If approved, temporary disability (TD) benefits are paid until the employee returns to work or the medical condition reaches Maximum Medical Improvement (MMI).